Drawing a child's portrait from life. This is my approach:

 The parents will of course

 want the child to be smiling.
 Most, but not all, children smile with their top teeth showing.
 Others will smile keeping their mouth stubbornly shut.
 Perhaps this is self-consciousness.
-I request they
+I ask

-smile only for the time I need it and then work quickly.
+that they smile only for the time I need it and then work quickly.
 I draw the curve of the smile based upon observation and looking for anything unusual.
-I then concentrate on the overall shape of the
+I then concentrate on the overall

 It is preferable to understate the smile lines.
 So often they are overstated.
 Not only does this age the child - more importantly - it breaks down the form.
 Similarly, dimples need to be positioned carefully and indicated only lightly.